Availity/availity-react/docusaurus/docs/form/date/components/date-field.md

 title: <DateField />
 ---

-The same as `FormikDate` but with a `Label` that appears above input and a `Feedback` that appears below the input.
+The same as `Date` but with a `Label` that appears above input and a `Feedback` that appears below the input.

 ### Example